 The one who had made Little One uncomfortable listened when Little One explained how their behaviour made them feel.
 They validated Little One and apologised to them.

 Then everything that was good about this book and its message was undone in the final three pages and now I have red squiggly lines above my head too.

 I’m sure this is not the message that was intended but one of my takeaways, after all of the good that preceded it, was that even if you’re brave enough to stand up for yourself and set clear boundaries with someone, your voice ultimately means nothing.
 They’re just as likely to give you lip service and go do it to someone else.
 This is not okay!

 If this book had finished just a little bit sooner, when the air had been cleared and everyone was sitting down for a nice picnic, this review would have been entirely different.
 I wish it was.

-Thank you so much to NetGalley and Happy Yak, and imprint of Quarto Publishing Group – Frances Lincoln Children’s Books, for the opportunity to read this book.
+Thank you so much to NetGalley and Happy Yak, an imprint of Quarto Publishing Group – Frances Lincoln Children’s Books, for the opportunity to read this picture book.

 Once Upon a Blurb

 In this follow-up to the A Little Bit Different and A Little Bit of Courage, the Ploofers are back for a heartwarming exploration of self-awareness and respect.

 The Ploofers are visiting a new island and are excited to meet the residents.
 But when one islander singles out Little One as an adorable cutie pie, Little One isn’t happy and becomes frustrated with the way he is being treated.
 Will Little One learn to be assertive and stand up for himself?

 With simple, striking illustrations and a cutaway cover design that adds tactile interest, A Little Bit of Respect picks up right where A Little Bit of Courage left off.
 With a subtle yet powerful message about the importance of self-respect and respecting others, this book will resonate with children and adults alike.